Post lockdown. Are you meeting friends yet?

 HopeMail #118 It’s ok not wanting to do anything for now.
 On creating white space, recognising the different rhythms in our life, a great article link on reducing Zoom fatigue, two questions on finding peace.

 That’s all for now, folks.
 Thanks for reading!
-If you liked this week’s piece, or my writing and drawing, you can support my work by ordering my art or buy me a coffee ☕️.
+If you liked this week’s piece, or my writing and drawing, you can support my work by leaving a donation.

 “Meant to feel whimsical, nonchalant even.
 It’s not an actual invitation.
 Unless, of course, you want to…um, do you want to?
 It’s ok if you are not comfortable.
 I’m uncomfortable too, but I’m willing to push beyond it, just figuring out how to live this new way of life now, y’know?
 Anyway, ya, as I’ve said, the question is meant to be whimsical.”